For entering PhD students

-- More than two dozen fellowships and scholarships, totaling over $900,000 annually, are offered.
+- More than 100 fellowships and scholarships (totaling more than $1.2 million annually in 2019-2020) are awarded.
 These competitive awards range from $500 to $5,000 and supplement the student's assistantship or traineeship stipend.
 GSBS also offers several competitive fellowships.
-A full list of scholarships and fellowships available through GSBS can be found here.
+A full list of scholarships and fellowships available through GSBS may be found here.

 - For students who wish to gain teaching instruction and experience, GSBS makes available teaching assistantships.

 - The Office of Career Development assists interested students with internship opportunities.

 - GSBS provides approximately $40,000 each year to help students defray the costs of attending scientific meetings.
 These travel awards range from $350 to $500 and are granted to students who have been selected to make a presentation (talk or poster) at a regional, national or international meeting.

 - Loans are also available to students in all years of study through Student Financial Services.